realpython/python-guide/docs/shipping/freezing.rst

 BitTorrent clients do this.

-The advantage of distributing this way is that your application will "just work", even if the user doesn't already have the required version of Python installed.
+The advantage of distributing this way is that your application will "just work", even if the user doesn't already have the required version of Python (or any) installed.
 On Windows, and even on many Linux distributions and OS X, the right version of Python will not already be installed.

 Besides, end-user software should always be in an executable format.
 Files